skenrobert/binnacle/README.md

     }

 ```
-Example: the registry lets you know what controller is instantiating, the method used, a description of the user id and the name of the same, the visitor's IP, the operating system and the mac address.
+### Example: the registry lets you know what controller is instantiating, the method used, a description of the user id and the name of the same, the visitor's IP, the operating system and the mac address.

 ```txt
  [2020-06-15T01:02:10.181037-05:00] user.ALERT: Nuevo Registro de la Bitacora con las siguiente especificaciones.:  {"user_id":2,"operation":"user_settings","from":"user","description":"el usuario Nº 2 de nombre Isabel Sánchez realizo esta acción","os":"Windows NT PERFILES 10.0 build 18362 (Windows 10) AMD64","visitor":"127.0.0.1","device":"60-33-26-90-5e-39"} []
 ```

+## Recommendation: to take advantage of this registry when it comes to obtaining statistics of which module the user visits the most and applying it to graphics for decision-making can create a migration where they save all the information to generate very interesting queries and present it in a management module.